Your Personal Odyssey Guest Lecturers

 Jeanne left New York to find a balance that would allow her to do her own writing and work in a more in-depth way with writers.

-Jeanne has had seven books published by major publishers.
+Jeanne is a bestselling author with seven books published by major publishers.
 Her last novel to hit the stores was Invoking Darkness, the third volume in her best-selling trilogy The Passing of the Techno-Mages (Del Rey), set in the Babylon 5 universe.
 The Sci-Fi Channel called the trilogy “A revelation for Babylon 5 fans. . . .
 Not ‘television episodic’ in look and feel.
 They are truly novels in their own right.”
 Her book The Science of Star Wars (St. Martin’s) was chosen by the New York Public Library for its recommended reading list.
 The Science of The X-Files (Berkley) was nominated for the Bram Stoker Award.
 Jeanne is currently writing a near-future science thriller about genetic manipulation, titled Fatal Spiral.

 Jeanne has published short fiction and nonfiction in many magazines and anthologies.
 She has also ghostwritten several bestselling books.